 As the crow flies, it’s about 60 km (37 miles) from Narita Airport to the Shinjuku area.
-Surprising as it may seem, Narita is actually in Chiba prefecture, to the east of Tokyo.
+Surprising as it may seem, Narita is actually in Chiba Prefecture, to the east of Tokyo.
 Shinjuku, meanwhile, is on the western edge of central Tokyo.
 Essentially, you have to cross the whole city to get from one to the other.
 On average that takes about 90 minutes.
 However, with Shinjuku being one of Tokyo’s biggest hubs and most popular places to stay, it means that there are lots of competing ways to get there from the airport.
 Your Narita to Shinjuku transfer options include trains, buses, and taxis.

 Overview of getting from Narita to Shinjuku